yfaway/openhab-rules/README.md

 * Global switch on HabUI to turn on/off individual or all controlled lights/fans.
 * Turn on foyer light when the garage or front door is open.
 * Turn on/off other lights automatically using an optional timer and an optional motion sensor.
 * Support an optional item to disable motion sensor from turning on a light but still use the motion sensor event to keep the light on.
 This is for the scenario where a shared motion sensor is associated with multiple lights, but we only need to turn on a light at a time.
+E.g. the great room and kitchen share the same motion sensor.
+That sensor needs to update the timer for both lights, but must not turn on the office light.
 * Support an optional item to disable motion sensor from turning on a light if an associated light is already on.
+E.g. the great room and kitchen share an open space, if a light is already on, then a motion sensor event should not turn on the other light.
+* Support an optional String item that contains the light switch to turn off when this light switch is turn on.
+E.g. when office light is turned on, turn off foyer light.
 * Ignore the motion sensor event if a wall switch was just turned off.
 This prevents the light/fan from turning on again when a user manually turns it off and movng a way from the area.
 If not ignored, the motion sensor might trigger the switch to turn on again.

 ## Smart Plugs
 * Turn on/off plugs based on the security arm status, vacation mode, and hours of days.
+* Turn on/off associated light when a power wattage crosses a threshold.

 ## Presence
 * Cell phone wifi connection using Network binding.